Markapuram

-Markapuram is a town in Prakasam district of the Indian state of Andhra Pradesh.
+Markapuram is a town and the headquarters of Markapuram district of the Indian state of Andhra Pradesh.
 It is a municipality and is the headquarters of Markapuram Municipality in Markapuram revenue division.
-Markapuram is notable for the Chennakesava Swamy Temple(2nd largest gopuram in Telugu States with 135 feet height), built by King Sri Krishnadevaraya.
+Markapuram is notable for the Chennakesava Swamy Temple (2nd largest gopuram in Telugu States with 135 feet height), built by King Sri Krishnadevaraya.
 During Ratha Yatra (Tirunalla in Telugu) there occurs a popular carnival; the town is also famous for Chenna Kesavaswamy (Saptavahana Seva) on the day of Rathsapthami, which is attended by around 1 lakh+ people coming from different parts of the state.
-It is the second-largest town in Prakasam district after Ongole and it is the main place within West Prakasam district to avail all facilities.

 Markapuram was formerly a part of Kurnool District, serving as the east gate of Rayalaseema.
-The town is close to the Nallamala Hills and currently has a population of approximately 75,000.
+The town is close to the Nallamala Hills and it is often transit hub to Srisailam.
+It currently has a population of approximately 1,00,000.
+Markapur Town's religious breakdown is 60% Hindu, 35% Muslim, and 5% Christian.
 Markapuram is known for slate manufacturing industries.

-On 3 September 2020, Markapuram received a historically heavy rainfall measuring 227mm.
-Due to this weather event, the partially-depleted ground water level increased significantly, leading to a marked decrease in local drought conditions.
+Temples and tourism spots include Markapuram Sri Lakshmi chennakesava temple, Tripurantakam Bala Tripura sundari temple, Bhairavakona Temple & Waterfalls, Nemaligundam Rangaswamy temple & Waterfalls, Mokshagundam Satyavolu shiva temple, Nekkanti Neelakhanta temple, Tummalacheruvu Muharram festival, Cumbum Lake, Kothakota fort (Rayalaseema ruler), Veligonda temple, Ardaveedu waterfalls, Nallamalla sagar reservoir and hills, Papinenipalli hills, Kanigiri hills & Veligonda hills.

 History

 The town's name comes from a story of a milk maid by the name of Marika who was graced with a son by Swamy Chennakesava.
 The milk maid, in commemoration of this event, constructed a small temple.
 Soon afterwards a village grew round and about this temple and was known as Marikapuram.
 By afflux of time this name evolved into Markapuram.
-The temple, originally constructed by Marika, underwent numerous additions and renovations, the later large and prominent temple being dedicated to Sri Chennakesava.
+The temple, originally constructed by Marika, underwent numerous additions and renovations majorly during Sri Krishnadevaraya's Rule, the later large and prominent temple being dedicated to Sri Chennakesava.

 This town was a part of Kurnool District until 1971.
 Yerragondapalem, Markapuram, and Giddalur mandals were in Kurnool district until 1971, when a carve-out made a new district (along with Kanigiri, Podili, Darsi, Kandukur from Nellore District and Ongole and Chirala from Guntur district).

 Geography

-Markapuram is situated about 100 km east of Kurnool and about three miles north-east of the Vijayawada-Guntakal railway line.
+Markapuram is situated about 100 km east of Kurnool and about three miles north-east of the Vijayawada–Guntakal railway line.
 Markapuram is located at at an average elevation of 145 m and is surrounded by Nallamala Forest.
 An important industry in Markapuram is slate manufacturing.
 It exported slate to other countries in the late 1980s.
-It is one of the revenue divisions in Prakasam district.
+It is one of the revenue divisions in Markapuram district.